galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >   > ⚠️ Please note that the file must contain the headers "SITES","SPECIES","YEAR", "MONTH","DAY","COUNT", that all the non numerum content must have "x" and that separators have to be ",".
 >  --> Note also that he first file mentionned above is on RData and if you choose to use it, you will have to use the following tools:
 >   > * Search for the tool `RData binary file reader`with the following parameters:
->   >      * 1.
-"Rdata binary file to explore": "RData dataset"
+>   >      * "Rdata binary file to explore": "dataset on RData"
 >   > * Search for the tool `RData parser` with the following parameters:
+>   >      * "Rdata file to explore": "dataset on RData"
+>   >      * "File with .Rdata content details": file of **`RData binary file reader`**
->   >      * 1.
+>   >      * "Select which attribute(s) you want to extract": select everything but "trend"
+>   >      * ⚠️ Please note that the tool `RData parser` creates separated files, each of them containing one column.
+Therefore we left the column headed by "TREND" aside on purpose because we don't need it for what will follows.
 >   > * Search for the tool `Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data     required with the following parameters:
+>   >      * "Coller":  file of **RData parser** headed with "SPECIES"
+>   >      * "et": file of **RData parser** with headed with "SITE"
->   > * 1.
-Repeat `Coller deux jeux de données l'un à côté de l'autre`and select the file on "SPECIES" and the file on "SITE".   >   >  > * Repeat `Coller deux jeux de données l'un à côté de l'autre`  and select the file obtained above and the one on                 "YEAR".
+>   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` as many times as there are separated files in order to create a final dataset with all the columns.
+First you must past 2 columns together and the you must past this last file with a third column and do this action again and again until your final file countains all the columns.
+>   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 2 columns with the one headed by "YEAR".
->   >  > * Repeat `Coller deux jeux de données l'un à côté de l'autre`select the file obtained above and the one on "MONTH".
+>   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre`pasting the filecontaining 3 columns with the one headed by "MONTH".
->   >  > * Repeat `Coller deux jeux de données l'un à côté de l'autre`select the file obtained above and the one on "DAY".
+>   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre`pasting the file containing 4 columns with the one headed by "DAY".
->   >  > * Repeat `Coller deux jeux de données l'un à côté de l'autre`select the file obtained above and the one on "COUNT".
+>   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre`pasting the file you containing 5 with the one headed by "COUNT".
->
->   >  > ⚠️ Please note that we left the file on "TREND" aside on purpose because we will be able to show it afterwards using some tools.
->
->
 >
 >
 > ### {% icon question %} Questions